 Many buildings – the traditional kind – you’ll see scattered across the Cotswolds – are largely made from Limestone, specifically Otolithic.
-Colours will vary, though you will generally see that they are the colour of honey – and they really blend in well with the local countryside!
+Colors will vary, though you will generally see that they are the color of honey – and they really blend in well with the local countryside!

 Cirencester was actually a huge town back in Roman times – to the extent where it was once the second biggest of its kind in the whole of the country.
 Its population dwindled over the years but is still home to plenty of people!

 Do you have any interesting or fun facts about the Cotswolds that we’ve missed?
 Share them here in the comments section below!